Something great, something big, something very special that's never happened before is about to happen!

 The Day the Earth Smiled

 We aim a spotlight on humanity's 'coming of age' as interplanetary explorers and citizens of the galaxy by beaming, at some future date, a digitally encoded message outward to space from the largest radio telescope in the world, announcing our presence to the Milky Way.
 In it, we will describe us and our home planet.
-Included in this transmission will be two original contributions from members of the public, chosen in worldwide competitions: an image, captured on July 19, 2013, that best represents what is unqiue about planet Earth, and a musical composition that exalts the listener and captures the essence of The Day The Earth Smiled.
+Included in this transmission will be an original contribution from a member of the public, chosen in a worldwide competition seeking a musical composition that exalts the listener and captures the essence of The Day The Earth Smiled.

 Another privately conducted project we have just learned of, and led by Astronomers Without Borders, is all about recording this historic event with an ordinary camera.